keymanapp/keyman/developer/src/README.md

 projects will need to be updated in the future.

 * buildpkg in Windows depends on various compiler units in multiple folders.
+  -- should be removed as part of 17.0.

 * kmbrowserhost in Windows is included as part of Keyman Developer.

 # Folders